FioPio/pepper-language-grounding-system/README.md

 docker run -p 5002:5000 server-sr
 ```

-And once both servers are available, the node `pepper`may be started.
+And once both servers are running, the node `pepper`may be started.
 First allow the docker container to connect to your screen

 ```
 xhost +local:docker
 ```
-Then, in the same terminal run the container with:
+Then, in the same terminal start a container with:
 ```
 docker run --network host -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --env QT_X11_NO_MITSHM=1 pepper
 ```